 - 1. To provide an environment of Christian community, wherein growth and development of the person is made possible, stimulated, and encouraged. - 2.
 To provide an opportunity for the student to practice Christian ideals and attitudes. - 3.
 To assist students in the development of self-discipline, courtesy, and respect. - 4.
-To provide an atmosphere conducive to learning, wherein no one student or group of students deprives others of their right to learn. - 5.
-To promote respect and care within the student for himself/herself, for others in the school, and for members of society.
+To provide an atmosphere conducive to learning, wherein no one student or group of students deprives others of their right to learn.

-Appropriate behavior is defined as following three basic rules:
+Appropriate behavior is defined as following three basic expectations:

-- We respect self and others. - We respect and care for school and personal property. - We observe playground boundaries, lunchroom, library, and school safety rules.
+- We respect self and others.

+- We respect and care for school and personal property.

+- We observe school rules.